locua/pandoc-python-static-site-gen/README.md

     └── my_favourite_maths.md

 ```
-Run `python3 -m http.server` in the site directory to view the site on a local server.

 Each markdown must contain the following at the top of the file, with at least the title value: